YuanEldaif/YuanDu-Netlify/content/publication/2020-7-CLC/index.md

 ---
-title: "The prognostic value of KRAS mutation subtypes and PD-L1 expression in patients with lung adenocarcinoma"
+title: "Prognostic Value of KRAS Mutation Subtypes and PD-L1 Expression in Patients With Lung Adenocarcinoma"
 authors:
 - Luwei Tao
 - Ruoyu Miao